This post may contain affiliate links. Please see our disclosure policy.

 1. Start by making the crust.
 Add graham crackers and sugar to a food processor and pulse until crumbly and uniform.
 Slowly pour in butter, vanilla extract, and a pinch of salt.
 Add the crumbles to a tart pan and press against the pan to form the crust.
 Add to the freezer.

 3. Reduce heat to low and add butter.
 Once completely melted, add heavy cream, whisking continuously.
-The caramel will break apart, but don't fret, it will come back together.
+The caramel will break apart, but don’t fret, it will come back together.
 Turn the heat up to medium low and whisk until it all comes back together.
 Remove from the heat and fold in the peanuts.
-Allow it to cool for about 10-15 minutes then pour into the crust.
+Allow it to cool for about 10-15 minutes and pour into the crust.
 Add back into the freezer.

-4. Next - we'll make the chocolate ganache layer.
+4. Next – we’ll make the chocolate ganache layer.
 Simply add heavy cream to a deep sauce pan over low heat.
 Do not boil, just warm slightly.
-Then add the chocolate and whisk continuously until chocolate is melted and mixture thickens slightly.
+Add the chocolate and whisk continuously until chocolate is melted and mixture thickens slightly.
 Pour this on top of the caramel layer and add to the refrigerator for at least 2-3 hours while everything sets.

 5. If making the meringue, again this is optional.
 All you have to do is whip egg whites until they’re bubbly/frothy, and slowly add sugar and then add vinegar or cream of tartar to make the meringue stable and glossy.
 Pipe that on top and call it a day!
 (I used the 4b piping tip from Wilton)